 8. ASUS ROG Strix Z690-G Gaming Wi-Fi: Best mATX Z690 motherboard

-If you’re looking for a powerful Z690 board with an mATX form factor, ASUS got you covered.
-As usual, ASUS released a packed mATX motherboard that isn’t your typical budget mATX model with questionable VRM and a lack of advanced features.
-Fourteen CPU power stages should be more than enough for running an overclocked 12900K.
-Next, we have DDR5 support with max frequencies of DDR5 6000.
+If you’re looking for a powerful Z690 board with an mATX form factor, ASUS has got you covered.
+As usual, ASUS released a packed mATX motherboard that’s hands-down the best mATX Z690 motherboard you can get.

 9. Asus ProArt Z690-Creator: Best Z690 motherboard for professionals